National Museum of American History once featured oil derricks, pump jacks, and other oilfield technologies.

-A section call “Exploring by Drilling” reveals how “a well in an area not previously drilled for oil or known to have produced it is called a ‘wildcat.’
-The catalogue continues:
+A section call “Exploring by Drilling” showed how “a well in an area not previously drilled for oil or known to have produced it is called a ‘wildcat.’
+The museum’s original catalog continued:

 The place where drilling is started is usually determined by surveys which reveal likely geologic deviations.

 However convincing this exploratory data, the drilling of a wildcat is full of risk.
 In 1966, for example, 90 percent of such wells drilled in the United States proved to be dry holes — a sufficient indication of the difficulties in discovering the formation which does contain oil.